nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Filtering words in word bank: `filter`
 Filter out the words you need in the list based on your own filtering mode.

-Format: `filter [-continue] by\TYPE_OF_FILTER -ARGUMENTS[1..*]`:
+Format: `filter [-continue] [limit\PRINT_LIMIT] by\TYPE_OF_FILTER -ARGUMENTS[1..*]`:
+- You must input the command in order for the program to work properly.
-- -continue (OPTIONAL): this tag is used to tell the program to continue filtering on the last filtered list.
+- `-continue` (OPTIONAL): You can use this tag to tell the program to continue filtering on the last filtered list.
-Without this tag, the previous filtered list would be cleared and the program will filter on the entire word list.
+Without this tag, the previous filtered list would be cleared, and the program will filter on the entire word list.
+- `limit\PRINT_LIMIT` (OPTIONAL): You can use this tag to tell the program to limit the number of words that are printed
+from your filter result.
+Without this tag, the program will just print all the words.
-- TYPE_OF_FILTER:
+- `by\TYPE_OF_FILTER`:
-    1. type: the next arguments should be “-verb”, “-noun”, “-adjective”.
+    1. `type`: the next tag `ARGUMENTS` should be `-verb` and/or `-noun` and/or `-adjective`.
-    2. start: the next arguments should be in the form of -STRING.
+    2. `start`: the next `ARGUMENTS` should be in the form of `-STRING`.
-    3. include: the next arguments should be in the form of -STRING.
+    3. `include`: the next `ARGUMENTS` should be in the form of `-STRING`.

 Example usages and example outputs (step by step):
 - `filter by\type -noun -adjective`
 ```
-Words filtered by indicated type are:
+Printing all 7 word(s) from your filtered list:
 house: a building for people to live in, usually for one family
 grass: a common wild plant with narrow green leaves and stems that are eaten by cows, horses, sheep, etc.
 computer: an electronic machine that can store, organize and find information, do processes with numbers and other data,